bozsahin/cogs542/README.md

 <p>
 <b> NOTES:</b> In this repo.

 <p><b>COURSE CONDUCT: </b> 11 weeks of lecture and discussions.
 3 weeks of research discussion including term presentations.
 Homework.
-Weekly quiz in class, in the beginning or end.
+Weekly quiz.
 I rarely use slides for this course.
 So if you don't come to class, you're doomed.
 <p><b>GRADING: </b>Mid-term exam (<b> 26.11.2019, in class</b>.
 20%), final 20%, 2 HW (total %15), term research (presentation, %15), weekly quiz (total %30, max.
 10 counted).